Dissertation Title: The Role of Emotions in the Adjudication of Dignity Claims

 Doctoral Supervisor: Professor Jeremy Waldron

-The dissertation examines the role of emotions in judicial interpretations of the concept of human dignity in international and domestic human rights cases.
+The dissertation examines the role of emotions in judicial interpretations of the concept of human dignity.
 Human dignity holds a central place in international human rights and domestic constitutional law.
 The Universal Declaration of Human Rights places the concept at the foundation of its rights regime, as do international covenants and a great many national constitutions.
 In countries where the concept is not explicitly adopted into the constitutional framework, it is increasingly read into existing rights.
 Yet theoretical accounts of human dignity fail to consider the important role that emotions play in judicial understandings of its infringement.
 Emily’s dissertation addresses this gap by investigating how the concept helps rights claimants expose the injustice of a legislative scheme or government act through the admission of evidence detailing suffering and degradation.

 Legal theory has itself deep and old commitments to weeding out emotions from evaluative judgment, most especially from the evaluative judgments of judges and jurists.
 This makes it a particularly exciting and fertile starting point for Emily's central claim, which is that to adjudicate properly the evaluative legal concept of human dignity, legal reasoning must both draw on certain social emotions and keep negative emotions at bay.
-A more critical approach to the study of emotion is needed.
-The dissertation begins by sketching out a more complex account of emotions.
-It offers a methodology for approaching the study of emotions in the law and an argument showing how particular emotions come to play an important role the evaluative judgments of judges and jurists.
+The dissertation offers a methodology for approaching the study of emotions in the law and an argument showing how particular emotions come to play an important role the evaluative judgments of judges and jurists.
 Emily’s research stands to enrich our understanding of the concept of human dignity and that of the role of emotions in legal reasoning.

 Emily Kidd White, “There is No Such Thing as a Right to Human Dignity: A Reply to Conor O’Mahoney”, Int J Constitutional Law (2012) 10 (2): 575-584.